 It is difficult to predict the progress of multiple sclerosis (MS) in an individual.
-Broadly, there are four main types of MS, categorised by the way in which the condition progresses.
+Broadly, there are four most common types of MS, each of which can be categorised by the way in which the condition progresses.

 Relapsing-remitting MS (RRMS) is the most common kind of MS.

 When a person has an RRMS attack (also known as a relapse or flare) it will typically be followed by a full or partial recovery.
 The condition may remain stable between attacks.
 People with RRMS tend to experience one or two attacks a year.

 Without treatment, after about ten years, attacks become less noticeable, but disability level may increase.

 In this relatively rare course of MS, people experience a steady worsening of the condition from the beginning, but with clear attacks and deteriorating neurological function along the way.